celo-org/docs/docs/FAQs.md

 ---
 title: Celo FAQ
+description: Answers to frequently asked questions about Celo.
 id: faqs
 ---

-# Celo FAQ
+# FAQ

-Frequently asked questions about Celo.
+Answers to frequently asked questions about Celo.

+___

 ## Introduction and Overview